zach-wolf/zach-wolf.github.io/_posts/2020-05-11-dunnhumby-eda.md

 The final metric that I want to explore is **retention**.
 It is important for a business to know how many of its customers continue to come back and use their product or services.
 If retention numbers are low, then the business knows it needs to do something differently to get customers to return.

-To do this, I looked at the percent of customers each week that had also shopped at the retailer the previous week.
+To do this, we need to look at the percent of customers each week that had also shopped at the retailer the previous week.

 ```r